boardgameio/boardgame.io/docs/immutability.md

 It is important that all your move functions are pure and don't mutate the passed in arguments.
-Always return a new copy of `G`, unless nothing has changed, in which case you can return the same object that was passed in.
+Always return a new copy of `G`, unless nothing has changed, in which case you may return the same object that was passed in.

+!> A move can also return `undefined` (or not return), which indicates that the move (or its combination of arguments) is invalid at this point in the game and shouldn't update the game state.

 Here are some patterns for immutable updates: